The Pyramid’s Dilemma

 RAMI 4.0's Communication Layer is rather abstract.
 It suggests the use of OPC-UA for everything in manufacturing, from "Product" to "Work Center".
 For "Enterprise" and "Connected World", it states "still undecided".
 My improvement suggestion is to define the "Communication Layer" new and to be more technology-agnostic.
 Be more explicit about what needs to be done and more flexible about how to do it.

-- Custom Vuetify components for Dashboard 2.0
+- Building a Custom Video Player in Dashboard 2.0